2002kani/vscode-settings/README.md

-This repo includes my current setup with the custom js, css and json file
+This repo includes my current setup with the custom js, css and json file!